Hackstur/Readme.Template/README.md

 <!-- INSTALLATION  SECTION -->

-## :factory: Installation
+# :factory: Installation

-### :construction: Requirements
+## :construction: Requirements

 <!-- USERGUIDE -->

-## :construction_worker:  User Guide
+# :construction_worker:  User Guide

 <!-- CONTRIBUTE -->

-## :love_letter: Contribute
+# :love_letter: Contribute

-### :bug: Bug/Feature Request
+## :bug: Bug/Feature Request

-### :innocent: Code of Conduct
+## :innocent: Code of Conduct

 <!-- TEAM -->

-## :basketball: Team
+# :basketball: Team

 <!-- LICENSE -->

-## :mortar_board: License
+# :mortar_board: License
 **Licensed under the Apache License, Version 2.0 (the "License")** You may not use this file except in compliance with the License.You may obtain a copy of the License at

 <p align="center"><sub><a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License 2.0</a></sub></p>

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an **"AS IS".**
+<sub>Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an **"AS IS".**
 **BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied.

-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and limitations under the License.</sub>